kellyjonbrazil/jello/README.md

 - `-h` help
 - `-v` version info

+> Note: The `lines()` convenience function has been deprecated and will be removed in a future version.
+Use the `-l` option instead to generate output suitable for assignment to a bash variable or array.
+Use of the `lines()` function will generate a warning message to `STDERR`.

 **Custom Configuration File**

 You can use the `-i` option to initialize the `jello` environment with your own configuration file.
 The configuration file accepts valid python code and can be as simple as adding `import` statements for your favorite libraries.